 Worms live wherever a good supply of organic matter is available.
 You can check compost heaps for worms, visit horse stables or a farmer with a manure heap and collect the worms there.
 Otherwise refer to your Yellow Pages under Worm Farming for suppliers of worms.

 Two species are especially suited for worm composting - tiger worms, Eisenia fetida, and red wriggler or manure worms, Lumbricus rubellus.
 These worms thrive on moist organic materials such as food scraps, eating as much as their own weight per day!
-For a typical family of four, use between 1,000 and 2,000 worms.
+Start your worm farm off with at least 500g of worms.

 Setting up the worm bed